plzin/plzin.github.io/posts/linear-systems-mod-n.md

   - T: \mathbf{T}
   - U: \mathbf{U}
   - Z: \mathbb{Z}
+summary: 'Solving Systems of Linear Equations mod n via the "Hermite Normal Form" and "Diagonalization"'
 ---

 In this post we are going to try and solve systems of linear congruences, i.e.